Almost indiscernible sequences and convergence of canonical bases: Strongly finitely based (SFB) theories and lovely pairs

 It is worthwhile to point out that this last example is disturbing on several other ``counts'': \begin{itemize} \item It is a counter-example for Vaught's no-two-models theorem in continuous logic. \item Since $ALpL$ is $\aleph_0$-stable, $ALpL_P$ is superstable by \cite{BenYaacov:SuperSimpleLovelyPairs}, and we get a counter-example to Lachlan's theorem on the number of countable models of a first order superstable theory. \end{itemize}

 Nonetheless, one may still hope to recover a version of Zilber's Theorem for continuous logic using the notion of perturbations of metric structures (as introduced in \cite{BenYaacov:Perturbations,BenYaacov:TopometricSpacesAndPerturbations}).
 Natural considerations suggest that whenever adding symbols to a language (especially to the language of an $\aleph_0$-categorical theory) one should also study the expanded structures up to arbitrarily small perturbations of the new symbol.
-Thus, the question should not be whether $ALpL_P$ is $\aleph_0$-categorical, but rather, whether it is $\aleph_0$-categorical up to small perturbations of the predicate $P$ (the positive non-perturbed results for $IHS_P$ and $APr_P$ should be viewed witnessing the exceptional structural simplicity of these theories). \begin{prp} The theory $ALpL_P$ is $\aleph_0$-categorical up to arbitrarily small perturbations of $P$. \end{prp} \begin{proof} We need to show that if $(M,P),(N,P) \models ALpL_P$ are separable then there exists an isomorphism $\rho\colon M \to N$ such that $|d(f,P) - d(\rho(f),P)| < \varepsilon$ for all $f \in M$.
-Since $ALpL_P$ has precisely two non-isomorphic separable models, it will suffice to show this for those two models.
+Thus, the question should not be whether $ALpL_P$ is $\aleph_0$-categorical, but rather, whether it is $\aleph_0$-categorical up to small perturbations of the predicate $P$ (the positive non-perturbed results for $IHS_P$ and $APr_P$ should be viewed witnessing the exceptional structural simplicity of these theories).